 Somehow, all things creative and all things money got intertwined in my head.
 Knotted up and snarled.
 My father’s business bounced back, but money remained a huge part of his identity.
 He was a do-it-yourselfer.
 Unlike my mother he was not superstitious.
 In a way, my mother had her form of prayer.
 My father just had himself.
 Everything was a battle, and sometimes he won.

-Missing was the connection to something greater than himself that told me—on the inside—that I exist, there is a place for me, too.
+Missing was the connection to something greater than himself (my father) that told me—on the inside—that I exist, there is a place for me, too.

 That’s the part I’m constantly working to grow a relationship with.
 It’s not always natural but it’s the part that helped me find the courage to write this—and share it.